techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure Functions.md

 ##  Difficulties

+When I tried to call my function this first time, I had to re-download the Functions Core Tools as my first attempt wasn't succesful.

+This also took a very long time

 ##  Results

 ###  First, I needed to configure my environment to ensure I have all the requirements in place: